sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption>De novostructure annotation tab tab.</figcaption>
+  <figcaption>*De novo* structure annotation view.</figcaption>
 </figure>

-This tab shows de novo structure generation results produced by [MSNovelist]({{ "/advanced-background-information/#MSNovelist" | relative_url }}) and tags them with a "de novo" tag.
+The `De Novo Structures` tab displays the *de novo* structure generation results produced by [MSNovelist]({{ "/advanced-background-information/#MSNovelist" | relative_url }}), with each generated structure tagged with a `de novo` label.
-If MSNovelist generated structures that are also contained in regular structure databases, the corresponding tags will be added to that structure.
+If a generated structure is also found in the structure databases, the corresponding [labels](#structures-tab) will be added alongside the `de novo` label.
-As an example, generated structures 1-4 in the image above are also present in structure databases, while generated structure 5 is de novo only.
+For instance, in the example screenshot above, generated structures 1-4 are generated by MSNovelist, but also exist in the structure databases.
+Structure 5 was only generated *de novo* by MSNovelist.

-By default, structure candidates present in structure databases but NOT generated by MSNovelist will also be shown.
-This can be turned off using the first button on the top right.
+By default, structure candidates from the structure databases that have NOT been generated by MSNovelist are also displayed.
+You can hide those structures by toggling the left button in the top right corner.

-### Substructure Annotation tab
+### Substructure Annotation view {#substructure-tab}

-In this tab, a direct connection between the input MS/MS spectrum and the CSI:FingerID structure candidates is visualized.
+The `Substructure Annotations` tab visualizes the direct connection between the input MS/MS spectrum and the CSI:FingerID structure candidates.
-The table in the top part of the view shows all structure candidates for a given query that were also present in the "Structures" tab.
-Structure candidates generated by MSNovelist are also shown here.
-This can be disabled using the first button on the top right.
+The table at the top displays all structure candidates for a given query (as listed in the `Structures` tab), and all structure candidates generated by MSNovelist.
+You can hide/unhide MSNovelist-generated structures by toggling the left button in the top right corner.
-By selecting a structure, the bottom part of the view shows the fragmentation spectrum on the left, as well as the given structure candidate on the right.
+When you select a structure from the list, the lower part of the view shows the fragmentation spectrum on the left and the selected structure candidate on the right.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/substructure_annotation.png" | relative_url }})